CBP Currency Seizures in Florida

-If your property was seized by agents with Homeland Security Investigations (HSI) or U.S. Customs and Board Protection (CBP), then contact an experienced criminal defense attorney in Tampa, Hillsborough County, FL, at Sammis Law Firm.
+If your property was seized by agents with Homeland Security Investigations (HSI) or U.S. Customs and Board Protection (CBP), then contact an experienced criminal defense attorney in Tampa, Hillsborough County, FL.

 Most U.S. Currency seizures by federal agents with Homeland Security Investigations (HSI) and Customs and Border Protection (CBP) occur at the airport.
 The attorneys at Sammis Law Firm are experienced in helping travelers get their money or U.S. Currency back after a CBP seizure for forfeiture.

-Reasons Not to Ignore the CBP “Notice of Seizure” Letter
+Reasons Not to Ignore the Customs “Notice of Seizure” Letter from CBP

-If CBP sends you a notice of seizure, you should respond appropriately.
+What happens if you ignore the letter from Customs and Border Protection?
 If you simply ignore the notice of seizure letter from CBP, then CBP will note that you made no effort to “clear” the property.